george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 Most of my bad habits aren't conscious choices.
 When I bite my nails it's because I've got nothing else to do with my hands.
 When I overeat it's because I put a full bowl of M&Ms on my desk, and by the time I've consciously clocked that I've had any, it turns out I've eaten them all.

 Because of that, getting myself together is less about changing who or what I am, and more about being aware of my actions.
 If I want some chocolate, it's about being conscious of the fact I'm eating it, and enjoying the amount I have.
 Not having as much as I can before it's either all gone or I feel sick.
 I mentally call myself out when I notice I'm about to start biting my nails.
 I've started seeing a therapist to get my mind straight.

+I generally consider myself a fairly open book, if you ask me a direct question (even if a little awkward) I'll give a direct answer.
+I don't usually go shouting it all from the rooftops (unless you look at [my lyrics page](https://listening.probably.blog/)), but I'm always willing to talk about it.

+---

 I can't make **THE** world a better place, but I can try to make **MY** world a better place.